List of Darker than Black characters: Reception

 The series cast has often be compared with X-Men comics for its handling of supernatural fighters.
 Anime News Network felt that while the setting was difficult to understand, the narrative and cast were appealing.
-This was mostly due to the dual personality from Hei who remains as a mystery in the early episodes he comes across with two dual personalities: the assasssin Hei and the transfer student Li.
+This was mostly due to the dual personality from Hei who remains as a mystery in the early episodes he comes across with two dual personalities: the assassin Hei and the transfer student Li.
 The fight scenes were also the subject of praise of the handling of Contractors battles which contrast the lighthearted tones of parts of the narrative more lighthearted.
 Maxibe Gee from the University of York compared the cast of the anime with the handling noir series or films such as Do Androids Dream of Electric Sheep? and Ghost in the Shell.
 Although Hei was noted to be similar to noir protagonists, his actions in the first series was noted to be different other heroes from the same genre.
 The handling of Dolls, most notably Yin, was noted to be a departure from popular series as she becomes one the most important ally to Hei rather than a femme fatale as a result of interacting with Hei across the series, developing a notable humanity in the process.

 Though Hei mentors the new lead Suou, Martin found Suou as a more interesting protagonist to the point that he felt Hei was not needed to make sequel appealing.
 Similar to Martin, another writer from The Fandom Post found Hei as a less appealing character than Suou which made him wonder his fans of the original series were bothered by Hei's relatively less appearances in the sequels.
 The misrelationship Hei and Suou was noted to be also quite upsetting as a result of have the former's attacks to the latter's family.
-As a result, he found the OVAs important to explore the character's downfall during the his journey with Yin.
+As a result, he found the OVAs important to explore the character's downfall during his journey with Yin.
 Nevertheless, the reviewer felt that Hei's concept of an action hero did not change.